GeunhwaJeong/haneul-new/doc/src/explore/devnet.md

 ---
-title: Experiment with Haneul DevNet
+title: Experiment with Haneul Devnet
 ---

-Welcome to the beginnings of the Haneul DevNet.
+Welcome to the beginnings of the Haneul Devnet.
 It exists now to gain operational experience with the Haneul software in a public setting.
-The Haneul DevNet currently consists of:
+The Haneul Devnet currently consists of:

 * A four-validator network with all nodes operated by Haneul Labs.
 Clients send transactions and read requests via this endpoint: https://gateway.devnet.haneul.io:443/ using [JSON-RPC](../build/json-rpc.md)
-* A public network [Haneul Explorer](https://github.com/GeunhwaJeong/haneul/tree/main/explorer/client#readme) for browsing the TestNet transaction history: https://explorer.devnet.haneul.io
+* A public network [Haneul Explorer](https://github.com/GeunhwaJeong/haneul/tree/main/explorer/client#readme) for browsing transaction history: https://explorer.devnet.haneul.io
 * A [Discord channel](https://discordapp.com/channels/916379725201563759/971488439931392130) for requesting test coins that can be used to pay for gas on the test network.
 These coins have no financial value and will disappear each time we reset the network.

-Many improvements to the Haneul DevNet are underway, such as the ability to run full nodes and use a browser-based wallet.
-See the [Haneul DevNet blog post](https://medium.com/haneullabs-labs/haneul-devnet-public-release-a2be304ff36b) announcement for full details on upcoming features.
-All DevNet usage is subject to our [terms of service](https://haneul.io/terms/).
+Many improvements to the Haneul Devnet are underway, such as the ability to run full nodes and use a browser-based wallet.
+See the [Haneul Devnet blog post](https://medium.com/haneullabs-labs/haneul-devnet-public-release-a2be304ff36b) announcement for full details on upcoming features.
+All Devnet usage is subject to our [terms of service](https://haneul.io/terms/).

 ## Tools